Due to the COVID-19 Pandemic, the Peer Support Network is currently closed. Until we can open again, we have created a virtual Peer Support Network.

 Saturday and Sunday: 1pm–5pm

-We host open Support groups eg: Breakfast Club (a mental health topics group), Lunch Bunch (a sharing support group), Narcotics Anonymous, and the local Winona NAMI group.
+We host open Support groups eg: Breakfast Club (a mental health topics group), Lunch Bunch (a sharing support group), Cooking Class, Art Group, and the local Winona NAMI group.
 Also, there are groups for clients with Adult Rehabilitative Mental Health Services eligibility.
-Some additional groups have been formed by student interns or volunteers.
+Some additional groups may be formed by student interns or volunteers.

 The Peer Support Network was created for use as an Adult drop-in center.